Petroleum Club’s Next Generation Program – District High Schools in the Mid West

 In the second session students are introduced to people who work in the industry.

-In June 2018 this included Nina Lowes, Senior Petroleum Engineer at Mitsui E&P Australia, and Rob Towner, Managing Director at Triangle Energy.
+Staff involved previously included Nina Lowes, Senior Petroleum Engineer at Mitsui E&P Australia, and Rob Towner, Managing Director at Triangle Energy.

-She says, “The students were really engaged.
+She said, “The students were really engaged.
 They asked more questions than I expected.
 It was great to see so much enthusiasm.
 Hopefully I gave them something they can take up and go on with.”

 In the afternoon the students participated in some fun yet instructive experiments.